-Ultimate Care Rhapsody is part of the Ultimate Care Group Limited.
-It is certified to provide services for up to 72 people requiring rest home or hospital level services.
+Ultimate Care Poneke House is part of Ultimate Care Group Limited.
+It is certified to provide services for up to 50 residents requiring rest home, hospital level or dementia services.
 The facility is managed by a facility manager and a clinical nurse services manager.
-Occupancy on the first day of this audit was 62 residents.
 There have been no significant changes to services at the facility since the last audit.

-This certification audit was conducted against the Health and Disability Services Standards and the service contracts with the district health board.
+This certification audit was conducted against the Health and Disability Services Standards Nga Paerewa NZS8134:2021 and the service contracts with the district health board.

-The audit process included review of policies and procedures, review of resident and staff files, observations and interviews with family, residents, governance, management, staff and a general practitioner.
+The audit process included review of policies and procedures, review of resident and staff files, observations and interviews with family, residents, management, staff and a nurse practitioner.